rishavpramanik/ViT/README.md

 - According to the paper, if you are training from scratch, accuracy might not match state of the art CNNs like ResNet.
 Pretrain on a larger dataset to exploit the full potential of Vision transformer.
 - Easy to understand commnets are available in the code for better understanding, specially for beginners in attention and transformer models.
 - The standalone script "Google_ViT" is sufficient to run this code.
-- Please do not forget to define loss values
+- Please do not forget to check loss values and optimizer.